infinitered/gluegun/readme.md

 ## Sponsors

 [Gluegun](https://github.com/infinitered/gluegun) is sponsored by [Infinite Red](https://infinite.red/), a premium custom mobile app and web design and development agency.
 We are a team of designers and developers distributed across the USA and based out of Portland, Oregon and the San Francisco Bay Area.
-Our specialties are UI/UX design, React Native, React, and Elixir.
+Our specialties are UI/UX design, React and React Native, Node, and more.
 Email [hello@infinite.red](mailto:hello@infinite.red) if you'd like to talk about your project!